Horizyn77/wonga-assessment/README.md

 👉 http://localhost:5001/api

-⚠️ Important Notes
+⚠️ **Important Notes**

 📌 Database Migration Startup

 Migration may not execute instantly on the very first container startup due to database initialization timing.

-You may encounter failed registration with response error such as: relation "Users" does not exist
+You may encounter failed user registration with a response error such as: relation "Users" does not exist

 Please allow the system a few seconds and retry.

-You can also do again:
+You can also try running the following command again:

 ```bash
 docker compose up --build